Skip to content

 Another common reason is using a public computer.
 Perhaps you logged into your Microsoft account at a library, an internet cafe, or a friend’s house.
 It’s easy to forget to sign out of everything on these shared machines.
 Signing out from your own device ensures your account is no longer active there, even if you forgot to log out on the public one.

-Sometimes, you might simply want to tidy up.
+Sometimes, you might want to tidy up.
 You could have logged into your account on old devices you no longer use, or on devices that were lost or stolen.
 Signing out everywhere helps you see and manage which devices are connected to your Microsoft account.
 This leads to a cleaner and more secure online presence.

 How to Sign Out Everywhere: Step by Step